Nelestya/gitools/README.md

 Personal tools for automatisation process production

 ## Motivation
-Objective is automatisation for many application in django or ohter project in python
+Objective is automatisation for many application in django or other project in python

 ## Installation